T: +44 (0)1305 81 96 96 SOLICITORS

 Who will carry out the work?

-Pharaoh Law's Director Solicitor, Lisa Pharaoh, BA (Hons) in Decision Making and Law, has over 30 years experience in making and defending claims in the Employment Tribunal and EAT.
-She will advise and represent you throughout every stage of your case whether this be in relation to dispute resolution, litigation or employment matters.
+Pharaoh Law's Director Solicitor, Lisa Pharaoh, BA (Hons) in Decision Making and Law, has over 30 years experience in making and defending claims in the Employment Tribunal and the EAT.

 Hourly fee rate